-Question Answer Marks EITHER 11(a) In what ways, and with what effects, does Walcott use images of the natural world in his poems?
-In your answer you should refer in detail to three poems from the selection.
+Question Answer Marks EITHER 11(a) Discuss some of the ways Spender presents the experience of being a soldier in his poems.
+In your answer you should refer to three poems from the selection.
 Mark according to the levels of response marking criteria.
-25 OR 11(b) Write a critical appreciation of the following poem, considering how far it is characteristic of Walcott's view of the islands.
+25 OR 11(b) Write a critical appreciation of the following poem, considering in what ways it is characteristic of Spender's poetic methods and concerns, here and elsewhere in the selection.
 25 Mark according to the levels of response marking criteria.